+Secure your business growth with an expert Government Funding Proposal by Soleimani CPA.
+Professional support to access grants, loans, and incentives seamlessly.
 In our first blog about accessing Canadian Government Funding for your business, we talked about the specifics of grants and loans, how they work, and which one might be right for you.
 But there’s a whole lot more you need to do before that money might land in your hands, and convincing the funders that you’re a good risk is one of the most important steps on which you can concentrate.

 Truly, anyone can fill out the paperwork that asks for funding from the Canadian government, so it’s extra important that you stand out from the crowd, so to speak.
 Thousands and thousands of would-be businesses apply for funding each year, which means that not everyone will receive it.
 In actuality, only a small percentage of those who apply are fortunate enough to garner a loan or grant, which is why you need to stack the blocks in your favor even before you take pencil to paper.

-Make an appearance
+Make an appearance on the Government Funding Proposal

-Your funding proposal, of course, is going to be the document that sells your idea.
+Your funding proposal, of course, is going the document that sells your idea.
 Keep in mind that those charged with the task of who gets funding and who doesn’t read dozens of these proposals each week, so you need to determine a way for yours to stand out.
 Your proposal must be memorable…and so should you.

 One way to make your proposal jump out of the pack is to make a face-to-face appointment with the local office of the department or agency to which you are applying.
 In other words, help those who make the decisions get to know you, even if your meeting is brief.
 By creating personal contact, when your proposal eventually lands on someone’s desk, that someone will be expecting it, will know something about you, and can put a face with a name.
 A business plan is just a bunch of words but a good first impression is worth its weight in gold.